jribbink/equifood/docs/software-requirements-spec.md

    Low-income families, university students, and anyone else who is looking to help reduce food waste or find savings on food.
 They should be able to open the app through the user view, and search for specific products or browse the products available near them, so that they can place a reservation on the product.

+# Functional requirements

+    - Any user should be able to identify which food and which store to choose from.
+    - Merchants in the map view show their distance to the user.
+    - The user should not be able to use the system without logging in.
+    - Merchant accounts should be able to add, edit and remove items from the database.
+    - The Google Map API should be online to use the app.
+    - The order will be automatically cancelled depending on how much time was spent.
+(Ex: Distance to the store * (on foot || driving) + extra time)
+    - Cooldown of approximately 4 - 5 hours on every successful claim by the user in order to prevent spam.
+    - The account will be set up with full name and phone number to limit bot accounts.
+    - The admin account should be able to ban/time out any account.

 # Non-Functional requirements and environmental constraints

     - Coding Languages: Javascript and Typescript
     - User interface must be mobile friendly and support native mobile gestures.
     - Inventories must be reliable and up-to-date to prevent invalid orders.
+    - The database should not be directly accessible and modifiable by regular users.
+      - More broadly: all users should only have as much database access as is absolutely required. (e.g. none for regular users, access to their entries for merchants)
-    - The homescreen should open 0 - 2 seconds.
+    - The homescreen should open in under 2 seconds at the slowest.
-    - The map should open 1 - 3 seconds with all the pin points on the screen.
+    - The map should open within 3 seconds, with all pinpoints on the map around the user..
-    - Include loading screen as required in order to keep the app smooth.
+    - Include loading screen as required in order to keep the user experience smooth and clear.
     - The account will require full name and phone number upon signing up, the name is never disclosed, but phone number is shared with the restaurants for quality assurance.
-    - There will not be any information stored about the user from the restaurants other than the user id for history.
+    - There will not be any information stored about the user from the restaurants other than the user ID for order history purposes.

 # Data Flow Diagrams